Generic Name: Albuterol Inhalation Aerosol (al BYOO ter ole)

 - Signs of high blood pressure like very bad headache or dizziness, passing out, or change in eyesight.

 - Signs of low potassium levels like muscle pain or weakness, muscle cramps, or a heartbeat that does not feel normal.

-- This medicine may sometimes cause very bad breathing problems.
+- This medicine may sometimes cause severe breathing problems.
 This may be life-threatening.
-When this happens with a puffer (inhaler) or with liquid for breathing in, most of the time it happens right after a dose and after the first use of a new canister or vial of Ventolin HFA (albuterol inhalation aerosol).
+When this happens with an inhaler or with liquid for breathing in, most of the time it happens right after a dose and after the first use of a new canister or vial of Ventolin HFA (albuterol inhalation aerosol).
 If you have trouble breathing, breathing that is worse, wheezing, or coughing, get medical help right away.